Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 General Interest

-Join the staff of the Lycourier, our student-run newspaper, or take up knitting with the Raging Stitches.
+Join the staff of the Lycourier, our student-run newspaper, or learn ASL with the Sign Language Club.
 Interested in getting to know more about other cultures?
-Our Multicultural Awareness Group has quite a few members from Williamsport to Vietnam.
+Our Multicultural Awareness Group has quite a few members from Williamsport to Mauritius.
 If you're a commuter, looking to get more connected on campus, we have an organization just for you.
 Regardless of what your interests are, you're sure to find an organization to match.

 View Clubs